Marcello-Sega/namd/lib/replica/README.txt

 The number of MPI ranks must be a multiple of the number of replicas (+replicas).
 Be sure to increment jobX for +stdout option on command line.

+replica_util.namd - functions for reduction, broadcast, and timing,
+    useful for user-developed scripts and performance analysis

 show_replicas.vmd - script for loading replicas into VMD, first source
     the replica exchange conf file and then this script, repeat for